vincent-mugendi/utibu_app/README.md

 ## Contribution

-We welcome contributions to the Utibu Health Mobile App.
+Contributions are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## License